karthik-d/room-slot-booking/README.md

 The detailed explanation is mentioned in the user-types below.

 #### User Types
-There are 3 types of users presently with an easily extensible model to accomodate more types of employees
+There are 3 types of users presently with an easily extensible model to retro-fit with more employee types,

 ##### Admin
-This user is the django "superuser"
+This user is the django *superuser*.
-He is given the "AdminPrivilege" group
+He is given the **AdminPrivilege** group.
 An admin can
 - Create and delete Employee IDs
-- One admin (ref. as BASE_ADMIN - see users/constants.py) is created during the application initialization, having login details
+- One admin (referred to as BASE_ADMIN - see [users/constants.py](./roomBookingManager/users/constants.py)) is created during the application initialization, having login details
-  * Email : karthikdesingu2000@gmail.com
+  * **Email** : karthikdesingu2000@gmail.com
-  * Password : admin123
+  * **Password** : admin123
-  * Employee ID : ADM001
+  * **Employee ID** : ADM001
 - Only an admin can generate employee IDs (for both other admins and managers)
 - Only an admin can unassign an employee ID, thereby deleting the corresponding employee, retaining the employee ID for reassignment
 - Only an admin can view all employee IDs, so as to share it with newly appointed Managers, Admins or other employee types (if and when created), so that they can signup and use the interface
-- A person can signup as an Admin, only using a generated Admin Employee ID, which is expected to be given to the person by an existing admin (hence, the need for an initially existing admin)
+- A person can sign up as an Admin, only using a generated Admin Employee ID, which is expected to be given to the person by an existing admin (hence, the need for an initially existing admin)
 - An admin can access the entire database of the application through API Queries (discussed separately in APIs)
 - The API is protected using a token based authentication system which can be generated only for an admin user, with his/her password (discussed separately in APIs)
 - An admin can send messages and view basic profile information of any type of user